waelhammoudeh/getdiff/README.md

 separated by space or tab and an optional equal sign '='.
 Comment lines start with '#' or ';' characters, no comment is allowed on a directive line.
 Directive names in configuration file are all capitalized, not to be changed and similar to command line options above.
-Unrecognized directive name trigers an error.
+Unrecognized directive name triggers an error.
 Directive names are as follows:

  VERBOSE   : accepted values {on, off, true, false, 1, 0} case ignored for value.